tarantool/doc/doc/release/policy_index.rst

 Summary
 -------

-Since version 2.10, there's a :doc:`new release policy for Tarantool <release/policy>`.
+Since version 2.10, there's a :doc:`new release policy for Tarantool <policy>`.
 In short, Tarantool version numbers consist of three parts:

 ..  code-block:: text